|

 ground level, its walls constructed from soil excavated from the main pond.

-the bog, we also have a substantial new area of sloping soil around
+in the bog, we also have a substantial new area of sloping soil

-the bog to serve as brand-new plant borders.
-A maple tree that was left in place
+around the bog to serve as brand-new plant borders.
+One edge runs

-Japanese maple and a Meyer lilac (both still tiny) in this area, along with
+and a paperbark maple (all still tiny) in this area, along with various

 The other edge available for planting runs along the back of the bog,